-- If you click the Available icon ( $\bigcirc$ ), filtering switches off and the properties that cannot be mapped are also displayed.
-If you point to an error icon, the reason why the property cannot be mapped is displayed. - Entering information into the Specify Component Input Property Mapping Parameters dialog box - To display service properties, reserved properties, or variables
+- If you click the Available icon (), filtering switches off and the properties that cannot be mapped are also displayed.
+If you point to an error icon, the reason why the property cannot be mapped is displayed. - Entering information into the Specify Component Input Property Mapping Parameters dialog box - To display service properties or variables

 Select a service template name in the Step Tree area.
 You can display the service properties that belong to a property group by clicking the icon to the left of the property group name.
-Reserved properties and variables are displayed in the default property group.

-• To display step properties

-In the Step Tree area, select a step name.
+Variables are displayed in the default property group. - To display reserved properties In the Step Tree area, select a reserved property. - To display step properties In the Step Tree area, select a step name.
 The properties for the step are displayed in the Properties area.
 By default, the steps before the selected step are displayed in the Step Tree area.
-If you select the Show All Steps check box, all steps in the flow are displayed in the Step Tree area.

-- 5. In the Properties area, select the property you want to map. - 6.
+If you select the Show All Steps check box, all steps in the flow are displayed in the Step Tree area. - 5.
+In the Properties area, select the property you want to map. - 6.
 Click the OK button.